lucaslopes/tsp/README.md

-# tsp
-> An alternative to optimize the Traveling Salesman Problem
+# Traveling Salesman Problem

-This algorithm belongs to my undergraduate thesis
+> This algorithm belongs to my undergraduate thesis